aceeric/d2iq-poc/03-configure-vms.md

 ## Configure the cluster VMs

-**Context Bootstrap VM**
+**Context: Bootstrap VM**

-### Configure login with VM IP addresses
+### Configure user login with VM IP addresses

-This will set the VM IP address variables on each login:
+This will set the VM IP address variables on each login to the bootstrap VM:
 ```
 cat <<EOF > ~/.bash_profile
 #!/bin/bash